 TGax Editor: Change the paragraph below of this subclause as follows (#CID 20819, 21072, 21073, 20262, 20263, 20680):

-A TWT responding STA that receives a PS-Poll frame or a U-APSD trigger frame or any other indication from a TWT requesting STA that is in PS mode during or before an announced TWT SP that the STA is in the awake state during the TWT SP shall follow the rules defined in 11.2.3.6 (AP operation during the CP) except that the TWT responding STA should deliver to the TWT requesting STA as many buffered BUs as available at the TWT responding STA, provided that the BU delivery does not exceed the duration of the TWT SP, the TWT requesting STA has indicated to be in the awake state for that TWT SP and as long as the TWT requesting STA has not entered the doze state (see 26.8.4.2 (TWT information for individual TWT) and 26.8.5 (Power save operation during TWT SPs)).
+A TWT responding STA that receives a PS-Poll frame or a U-APSD trigger frame or any other indication from a TWT requesting STA that is in PS mode, during or before an announced TWT SP but after the end of the most recent TWT SP, that the TWT requesting STA is in the awake state during the TWT SP shall follow the rules defined in 11.2.3.6 (AP operation during the CP) except that the TWT responding STA should deliver to the TWT requesting STA as many buffered BUs as are available at the TWT responding STA, provided that the BU delivery does not exceed the duration of the TWT SP, the TWT requesting STA has indicated that it is in the awake state for that TWT SP and as long as the TWT requesting STA has not entered the doze state (see 26.8.4.2 (TWT information for individual TWT) and 26.8.5 (Power save operation during TWT SPs)).

+NOTE—The indication that the TWT requesting STA is in the awake state for that TWT SP might be a PS-Poll, U-APSD trigger frame, or any frame for which an immediate response is solicited and that follows the rules in 11.2.3.2(Non-AP STA power management modes) but the corresponding immediate response frame is not received by the TWT requesting STA.
+Other indications that the STA is in the awake state are the transmission of an HE TB NDP PPDU in response to an NFRP Trigger frame (see 26.5.6 (NDP feedback report procedure)) or the transmission of a frame that indicates that the STA is in active mode (see 11.2.3.2 (Non-AP STA power management modes)).(#20819, 21072, 21073, 20262, 20263, 20680)

 TGax Editor: Change the paragraph below of this subclause as follows (#CID 21074):

-A TWT responding STA that sends frames to a TWT requesting STA that is in PS mode during an unannounced TWT SP shall follow the rules defined in 11.2.3.6 (AP operation during the CP) except that the TWT responding STA should deliver to the TWT requesting STA as many buffered BUs available at the TWT responding STA, provided that the BU delivery does not exceed the duration of the TWT SP and as long as the TWT requesting STA has not entered the doze state (see 26.8.4.2 (TWT information for individual TWT) and 26.8.5 (Power save operation during TWT SPs)).
+A TWT responding STA that sends frames to a TWT requesting STA that is in PS mode during an unannounced TWT SP shall follow the rules defined in 11.2.3.6 (AP operation during the CP) except that the TWT responding STA should deliver to the TWT requesting STA as many buffered BUs as are available at the TWT responding STA, provided that the BU delivery does not exceed the duration of the TWT SP and as long as the TWT requesting STA has not entered the doze state (see 26.8.4.2 (TWT information for individual TWT) and 26.8.5 (Power save operation during TWT SPs)).(#21074)

 TGax Editor: Change the paragraph below of this subclause as follows (#CID 20399): (#16424)

-NOTE—The TWT responding STA can deliver the buffered BUs in an A-MPDU under a block ack agreement if the TWT is an announced TWT and the TWT requesting STA is awake for that TWT SP, or if the TWT is an unannounced TWT (at the start of which the TWT requesting STA is assumed to already be awake).
-The TWT responding STA can transmit frames to TWT requesting STA after the end of the TWT SP if the STA is in Active mode.TGax Editor: Change the paragraph below of this subclause as follows (#CID 20119):
+NOTE—The TWT responding STA can deliver the buffered BUs in A-MPDU(s) sent under a block ack agreement if the TWT is an announced TWT and the TWT requesting STA is awake for that TWT SP, or if the TWT is an unannounced TWT (at the start of which the TWT requesting STA is assumed to already be awake).
+The buffered BUs can be delivered in multiple PPDUs transmitted within the TWT SP.
+The TWT responding STA can transmit frames to TWT requesting STA after the end of the TWT SP if the STA is in Active mode.(#20399)

+TGax Editor: Change the paragraph below of this subclause as follows (#CID 20119):